wyzegob/Misc/Manual/en-US/SimpleProxy.md

   - 3.1) For example, <a href="https://goo.gl/ryMotb">GFWList</a> (branch 1.x)
   - 3.2) Subscription(s) will be updated in 4 days
 - 4) You can address absolute path using "Browse..." button in about:addons
-- 5) You can address relative path using file.txt@profile to access the rulelist in Profile\SimpleProxy\file.txt
+- 5) You can address relative path using file.txt to access the rulelist in Profile\SimpleProxy\file.txt
-  - 5.1) profile stands for Profile\SimpleProxy\
-  - 5.2) firefox stands for Mozilla Firefox\browser\SimpleProxy\
-  - 5.3) winuser stands for %UserProfile%\SimpleProxy\
 - 6) You can modify your rules by click "Edit: Rulelist **"
   - 6.1) You need to click "save" before you close the "editor" if any modification has been done
   - 6.2) Subscription(s) can not be modified